HOW TO AVOID CORPORATE AFFAIRS COMMISSION (CAC) QUERY ON FILED APPLICATIONS.

 STEP 1: COMPANY REGISTRATION INFORMATION CONTAINED ON THE LETTERHEADED PAPER

-Section 548 of CAMA provides that the name of a company and registration number must be stated in legible characters in all business letters, bill of exchange, promissory notes, endorsements, cheques etc.
+Section 548 of CAMA provides that the name of a company and registration number must be stated in legible characters in all business letters, bill of exchange, promissory notes, endorsements, cheques, etc.

 In Consideration of the above legal prerequisite, section 35(2) (b) of CAMA also provides that every company must have a registered office, the notice of which must have been delivered to the commission prior to the incorporation of the company.

-It is advisable for applicants to conduct a manual search on the company’s file at the commission prior to completion of relevant forms and resolutions.
+It is advisable for applicants to conduct a manual search on the company’s file at the commission prior to the completion of relevant forms and resolutions.

 STEP 2.
 RESOLUTION APPROVED BY MEMBERS AND THE BOARD

-A corporate legal entity such as a limited liability company communicates its intents through resolutions, and a resolution can either be Ordinary, Special or a Board resolution.
+A corporate legal entity such as a limited liability company communicates its intents through resolutions, and a resolution can either be Ordinary, Special, or a Board resolution.

-Ordinary and special resolutions are made by members of the company in a General meeting, while Board resolutions are made by the Directors appointed by members.
+Ordinary and special resolutions are made by members of the company in a general meeting, while Board resolutions are made by the Directors appointed by members.